 Most French fry recipes call for two stages of cooking: an initial fry in lower-temperature oil, followed by a quick dip in hot oil to crisp up the exterior of the potatoes.
 Our method combines both steps into one easy process, thanks to the excellent heat retention of cast iron.
 Because these extra-thick fries take nearly an hour to prepare, they’re a great side dish to start before you cook the rest of your meal.
+You also be interested to read our recipe for French-style Steak Frites.

 Photo: Lauren V. Allen